chantzos/__/README.md

 personalization environment, though I'm very close to a stable to a so called application layer, but also the code itself is quite stable in places.
-But, for instance doesn't catch and handle SIGWINCH, since I work exclusively in maximized terminals throw ratpoison's era (2005) followed by other window managers with the same logic.
+But, for instance doesn't catch and handle SIGWINCH, since I work exclusively in maximized terminals through ratpoison's era (2005) followed by other window managers with the same logic.
-The ratpoison logic is first to give total focus to the running application by maximizing the client window, and secondly to control the application _only_ throw the keyboard.
+The ratpoison logic is first to give total focus to the running application by maximizing the client window, and secondly to control the application _only_ through the keyboard.
 Thus (for now) a simple window resizing will mess the display (due to the changed LINES and COLUMNS, on which, the drawing machine is based to make the calculations).
 Though not enough complicated, it needs thinking and